 - Establish stress management strategies (e.g. yoga, deep-breathing, shortening daily to-do list, setting realistic goals, etc.)

 Treatment for PMADs can be highly effective, especially with early intervention

 Take control of your postpartum mental health with some self-help tools!
-Access our Postpartum Depression & Anxiety Workbook, 52 pages of carefully designed exercises, information, and techniques to help you manage your mental health.
+Access our Postpartum Depression & Anxiety Workbook, easy-to-read therapist-designed exercises, information, and techniques to help you manage your mental health.
 This is a roadmap to begin feeling more like yourself.